bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:44:09

-Yeah, it’s the, you know, they’re intersecting circles in an event diagram, so to speak.
-So it can do some things that are interesting that are like by byproducts you can get you can with any private any script because you’re emitting your own script you can stick that you’re signing for you can stick the signature in the script it’s like self-referential and say this transaction must be look like this and it only come in you can commit to the shape of the outputs and the n-lock time and n-sequence, things like that.
+Yeah, they’re intersecting circles in a Venn diagram, so to speak.
+So it can do some things that are interesting that are byproducts, like with ANYPREVOUTANYSCRIPT because you’re emitting your own script you can stick that you’re signing for you can stick the signature in the script it’s like self-referential and say this transaction must look like this and can only commit to the shape of the outputs and the n-lock time and n-sequence, things like that.
 So it does some quirky things like that.
-But if we really like that, maybe we should have CTV, or maybe we should have op-vault.
-So that’s like an open discussion.
+But if we really like that, maybe we should have CTV, or maybe we should have OP_VAULT.
+So that’s an open discussion.
 And then this is where all the contention is.
 It’s not all the contention, but of the who’s next questions, this is a big one.
-Should we be aiming really small, missing small, you know, doing the kind of key killer product releases, so to speak, and then focus on the future, maybe more systematically, or I don’t know what the solution is here.
-But I mean, I’m really focused on, there’s like a pile of things to improve today’s consensus regime, So I’m kind of focused on that for now.
+Should we be aiming really small, missing small, you know, doing the key killer product releases, so to speak, and then focus on the future, maybe more systematically, or I don’t know what the solution is here.
+But I’m really focused on, there’s a pile of things to improve today’s consensus regime, so I’m kind of focused on that for now.

 Jonas: 00:45:19